EricaLinaG/armbian-boot-edp-overlay/README.md

  Turn an armbian media iso into a full uboot so that dts overlays work.
  Then apply an eDP overlay to get the eDP touchscreen working.

+ This is being tested and used on a Friendly Elec nanopc-t4 running __Armbian Jammy__ which is a __-media__ distribution and does not support dts overlays out of the box.
+The goal has been to get the Friendly Elec K116e eDP display panel to work with mainline linux/Armbian.

 ## A Makefile and some files.